Neutral Milk Hotel: Reunion and second hiatus

+In 2023, Neutral Milk Hotel released another box set, titled The Collected Works of Neutral Milk Hotel.
+The box set includes every recording by the band, including Live at Jittery Joe's, a live album Mangum released independently in 2001.
+The Collected Works of Neutral Milk Hotel was nominated for the Grammy Award for Best Boxed or Special Limited Edition Package at the 66th Annual Grammy Awards.

 Artistry

 Music

 Neutral Milk Hotel is known for its experimental sound, which has been described as a mixture of indie rock and psychedelic folk, with lo-fi production.
 Critics have noted many other musical influences, including Eastern European choral music, Canterbury Sound, circus music, marching band music, musique concrète, drone music, free jazz, and Tropicália.
 Neutral Milk Hotel songs typically involved simple chord progressions that Mangum would strum on an acoustic guitar.
 Often as the song progressed, more instruments would be introduced.
-The band members played a wide range of instruments; on In the Aeroplane Over the Sea for example, conventional instruments like drums and distorted guitars were paired with unique instruments like the singing saw, uilleann pipes, and Digital Horn.
+The band's recordings feature a wide range of instruments; on In the Aeroplane Over the Sea for example, conventional instruments like drums and distorted guitars were paired with unique instruments like the singing saw and uilleann pipes.

 Neutral Milk Hotel's early recordings, before On Avery Island, featured much distortion and are considered rough.
 Mark Richardson of Pitchfork believes Mangum's songwriting was undeveloped, and described the 1994 song "Ruby Bulbs" as "raw and noisy and shouty and reflects Mangum's interest in aggro punk, an influence that didn't otherwise surface on his records."
 On Avery Island represented a move toward greater musical cohesion, and more experimentation.
 Critic Sasha Geffen said: "The album veers wildly between the accessible and the inscrutable ... the abrupt transitions between perfect pop melodies and gaseous balls of noise lend the album a certain wildfire charm."
 The most experimental song on the album is the final track "Pree-Sisters Swallowing a Donkey's Eye," a thirteen-minute drone track influenced by gamelan and noise music.

 Many critics believe In the Aeroplane Over the Sea is Neutral Milk Hotel's best and most fully developed release.
 By this point, Neutral Milk Hotel had four members as opposed to just Mangum, which allowed for a more complex and organic sound.
 Jason Ankeny of AllMusic notes In the Aeroplane Over the Sea emphasizes structure and texture, and that tracks seamlessly segue into one another.
 The overall sound of the album sometimes abruptly shifts from track to track.
 Rolling Stone notes the range of musical styles present on the album, such as funeral marches and punk rock.
 Critic Chris DeVille offers similar commentary, writing: "On the musical axis, Neutral Milk Hotel veered from piercingly intimate psychedelic campfire sing-alongs to full-band segments that barreled ahead with haphazard grace."